lafaulx/colossus/README.md

 ## How to run this stuff?
-  - `npm install -g gulp supervisor`
+  - `npm install -g supervisor`
   - `npm install`
-  - `npm start` in one tab, `gulp` in the other
+  - `npm start`
   - go to localhost:3000

 ## TODO
 This is a very raw but working setup and I want to imporove some things:
   - add more meaningful example;
-  - add proper gulp build script for dev and prod environments;
+  - add scripts for dev and prod environments;
   - move CSS things to JS world.